clauseHQ/sample-private-template-library/README.md

 # sample-private-template-library

 This template library exists for you to use as a basis for your own template library.
+An example repository based on this format is available at templates.accordproject.org

 You should fork (or download and copy) this repository to initialise your own.